 Basis and Purpose.
-The statutory authority for this regulation includes, but is not limited to, subsections 44-3-202(1)(b), 44-3-202(2)(a)(I)(A), and 44-3-202(2)(a)(I)(R), C.R.S.
-The purpose of this regulation is to differentiate fermented malt beverage on-premises retailers, fermented malt beverage and wine retailers, and fermented malt beverage on- and off-premises retailers and clarify what activities are permitted under each license type.
+The statutory authority for this regulation is located at subsections 44-3-202(1)(b) and 44-3-202(a)(I)(A), C.R.S.
+The purpose of this regulation is to differentiate fermented malt beverage licenses for on-premises consumption from off-premises consumption and clarify what activities are permitted under each license type.